nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 .. note::
    You can enable over-the-air Device Firmware Upgrade only on hardware platforms that have external flash memory.
-   Currently only nRF52840 DK and nRF5340 DK support Device Firmware Upgrade feature.
+   Currently only nRF52840 DK, nRF5340 DK and nRF7002 DK support Device Firmware Upgrade feature.

 The sample supports over-the-air (OTA) device firmware upgrade (DFU) using one of the two following protocols: